 (Image Source: Harvard Business Review)

-Motivation is essential for attracting employees to the company as well as retaining good employees and maintaining general levels of productivity.
+Motivation is essential for attracting employees to the company, retaining good employees, and maintaining general productivity levels.
 There is a range of advantages to having a motivated workforce, and here are a few:

 - Low levels of absences can occur when staff is motivated as they will take fewer sick days.
 Motivated employees are generally more willing to work, take pride in their work, and would rather not stay off work.